calvinboyle/TWISTR/README.md

 # TWISTR
-Torque With Integrated Simultaneous Tension Reading - This device performs torque-tension testing to determine installation torques and joint preload values for flight ciritcal joints.
+Torque With Integrated Simultaneous Tension Reading - This device performs torque-tension testing to determine fastener torque and preload.
 ![TWISTR](./other/device.jpg)
 # Instructions for Set-up and Use